 It has not yet been determined what content will be “core” or how exactly the disciplines will be set up.
 This will be determined by state board education requirements and the CPA Exam practice analysis.
 At this time, we know the core will focus on accounting, audit, tax, and technology.
 The disciplines will focus on more advanced tax, accounting, analytics, and information systems concepts.
 This model will allow the AICPA to easily add or remove disciplines to accurately reflect the practice as times change.

-The AICPA and NASBA will continue to work with state boards, state CPA societies, academia, CPA firms, and others to ensure that the new CPA Exam drives the accounting profession forward.
-This includes working with academia to make sure that students are well prepared for the education changes when they are enacted.
+The AICPA and NASBA will continue working with state boards, state CPA societies, academia, CPA firms, and others to ensure that the new CPA Exam drives the accounting profession forward.
+In the fall of 2021, they will begin working with academia to make sure that students are well prepared for the changes to the education requirements when they are enacted.
+A practice analysis is currently underway to determine the content of the new exams, and it is expected to be complete by July 2022.
+Following the completion of the practice analysis, new Blueprints should be released in January 2023 that will provide more specific information on what will be covered in the new exam.
+The launch date of the new CPA Exam is currently scheduled for January 2024.

 Gleim will update CPA candidates as new information becomes available.
 For now, continue to prepare for (and pass!) the CPA Exam to avoid these changes.
 Demo Gleim Premium CPA Review to see how we can help you pass the CPA Exam!